MailTape/MailTape-v1/_posts/2021-06-19-Misha-Panfilov.md

 Sarah: **"**Misha's latest release and prelude to arriving releases under Misha Panfilov Sound Combo.
 Cosmonaut cowboy in a mosaic of sound texturing, effortless.
 The lap steel guitar gives such a folk grounding to the song's otherwise cosmic orchestral energy.
 I love the guitar solos that take the forefront at the song's end. **"**

 ## [Misha Panfilov](https://eartheater.bandcamp.com/), [Shawn Lee](https://leya.bandcamp.com/) – Belt Buckle
 Sarah: **"**This track arrives off of the 2020 album Paradise Cove, a brilliant Misha Panfilov and Shawn Lee collaboration.
 The influence of Soviet-era cinematic music is especially apparent, but engaging with tones of funk and punk in this revist.
-What an exciting time for fusion music!**"**
+What an exciting time for fusion music.**"**

 ## [Thijsenterprise](https://soundcloud.com/charliezacks) – YYY
 Sarah: **"**Off of Reinier Thijs's latest 2021 album, Driehuizen, which is a very fitting sequel to Lahringen.
 Reinier continues to take admirable and unpredictable risks in his improvisation.
 Love the vocal accents (screams?).
 Such a refreshing concept for a jazz album.**"**

 ## [Paul Higgs](https://desiremarea.bandcamp.com/releases), Chico Bernardes – Tramo Trompa
-Sarah: **"**Love this Chico Bernardes and Paul Higgs colaboration!
-Such a cool meld of  folk guitar, psychpop, and punk movements.
+Sarah: **"**Love this Paul Higgs and Chico Bernardes colaboration!
+Such an engaging meld of folk guitar, psychpop, and punk movements.
 The audio blending and building distortion were unexpected but very appreciated.**"**

 <p id="outroduction">That's all for this morning!
 As always, thank you for taking the time to listen.
 It was a joy and pleasure to welcome [Misha Panfilov](https://leya.bandcamp.com/) for this engaging Sunday selection.
 Great thanks to [Jason Pridham](https://www.instagram.com/thibaultdaumain/?hl=en) for this episode's vibrant illustration.
 </p>